15 Things to do as a new permanent resident in Canada.

 If you know people in the city you are heading to, they could be of help.
 I personally don’t advise you to sign a long lease before arrival, its good to inspect first and be sure.

-You can use Kijiji, Facebook Market, or Air BnB to find a place to stay for a few days or weeks and do your house search in person.
+You can also use Air BnB to find a place to stay for a few days or weeks so you can arrive and start to do your house search in person.

 6) Open Bank Account